 How many of you would be shocked to learn that while you are doing all that resenting, the person who committed the offense is living their life to the fullest and isn’t giving you the time of day?

 Allow me to let you in on a little known secret when it come to forgiveness.
-Most people think it is some magic force that makes people get all bent out of shape when they mess up and they can’t live with themselves until they receive it from the person they offended.
+Most people think it is some magic force that makes people evil.
+When they mess up and they can’t live with themselves.
+Therefore they need to receive forgiveness from the person they offended.
 Part of this notion I will admit comes from Hollywood.
 We all have gotten caught up in some movie and related to the person who looks at some criminal and says “I will never forgive you!”

 The secret is that forgiveness is not for them and was never meant to be.
 Forgiveness is for the person who is offended.
 The one who got hurt.
-By forgiving others, it allows you to let go of all that hurt and pain and begin to accept the imperfections that others have.
+By forgiving others, it allows you to let go of all that hurt and pain.
+Then you can begin to accept the imperfections that others have.

 A person who cannot forgive others usually has problems forgiving themselves.
 You must start by learning to forgive yourself and accepting your weaknesses as well as your strengths.
-Once you can master this, it is easy to forgive others because you can now exhibit empathy, sympathy, and compassion – because you’ve been there.
+Once you can master this, it is easy to forgive others because you can now exhibit empathy.
+You know more because you’ve been there.

 Remember that a person who cannot forgive when others hurt them only ends up hurting themselves.